top of page

 HOW DID YOU START WRITING BOOKS AND CREATING MASSAGE VIDEOS?

-After the success of my Reflexology Sox, things started to fall into place.
-I had been modeling for a catalogue called Living Arts (now Gaiam) and they decided to expand their video production from mostly yoga videos to include a massage series.
-They asked me to work with them creating and hosting videos on reflexology, acupressure, baby massage, pregnancy massage, partner massage, and therapeutic touch.
-Around the same time, a literary agent in New York proposed the idea of writing an instructional book based on the success of my Reflexology Sox.
-Within a few months, I wrote a book proposal that she could shop to publishers and the next thing I knew, I was writing a book!
+After the success of my Reflexology Sox, everything started to fall into place.
+I had been modeling for Living Arts (now Gaiam), and when they expanded from yoga videos into massage content, they invited me to create and host a series on reflexology, acupressure, baby massage, pregnancy massage, partner massage, and therapeutic touch.
+Around the same time, a New York literary agent suggested I write an instructional book inspired by the Sox.
+Within a few months, I had a proposal—and suddenly, I was writing a book.

 WHAT DO YOU WANT TO DO NEXT?